Azure-Samples/Iot-Telemetry-Simulator/README.md

 ## Generating high volume of telemetry

 In order to generate a constant high volume of messages a single computer might not be enough.
+This section describes two way to run the simulator to ingest a high volume of messages

+### Azure Container Instance

 Azure has container instances which allow the execution of containers with micro billing.
 This repository has a PowerShell script that creates azure container instances in your subscription.
 Requirements are having [az cli installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 To start the simulator in a single container instance: